serokell/nifpp/README.markdown

 All nifpp functions are available in the `nifpp` namespace.
 The C API remains available in the global namespace, and it may be mixed with nifpp functions.

-## C++11 compatibility
+## C++17 compatibility
-Nifpp was tested with gcc-4.8, but should also work with 4.6 and 4.7.
-Activate c++11 support with "--std=c++11".
+Nifpp was tested with gcc-7.3, but should also work with any gcc v7 or higher.
+Activate c++17 support with "--std=c++17".

 I did not tested with clang, but I have no reason to think that it will not work.
 Please tell me if there are issues.

-I understand that c++11 support in MSVC 2013 is still marginal, so I do not have high hopes of success with that.
-Do tell me if it works.
+It should also work in MSVC 19.14.

 ## unsigned long, ERL_NIF_TERM, and nifpp::TERM